-Learn the definition of marketing mix covering product, price, place and promotion and segmentation strategies necessary for business success.
+Learn what is marketing mix definition covering product, price, place and promotion and segmentation strategies necessary for business success.

 Marketing mix is a marketing term, rather a business tool used by marketers when setting up marketing strategies.
 This is quite an important business tool since it determines the brand and product offering.
 In addition it is often associated with the 4p’s..
 Usually, these 4 elements are adjusted until the right/convenient combination is arrived at; a combination that serves the needs and wants of the product’s customers, at the same time generating sufficient/sensible income.
 However, in service marketing, the 4 P’s are expanded to 7 P’s.
 The three extra P’s mainly focuses on addressing the different nature of the product or service.